 2. It violates their right to bodily autonomy

 We have heard a lot about consent and how touching someone without their consent is a violation of their bodily integrity.
 It is necessary to ask whether your child is okay with being tickled.

 An anonymous mother of two shares her opinion regarding tickling children in her blog named ‘On the Fence,’ “I personally hate tickling, I have bad memories about it from my childhood, I can’t stand anyone even hinting at trying to tickle me.
 Do I want my kids to have the same memories in the future?
 Definitely not, so we don’t abuse tickling in our house and only do it for a short while if kids ask for it (i).”

 Any person who is being tickled loses self-control.
 They are unable to state what they want, and they struggle to regain control.
 This can be humiliating for a child.
 Even if your intentions are good, the result may be hurtful to the child.

 When a child is tickled continuously, they start laughing uncontrollably and are unable to talk or breathe.
 In some cases, they might even lose consciousness.
 As they cannot tell you to stop, you might not realize that they are in trouble.

 If your child does not like to be tickled, tickling them against their wish might create lifelong trust issues.
 As they grow older, they may equate tickling to physical abuse, develop a major mistrust for people touching them, and try to avoid crowded places for fear of being touched (5).

 If you have been tickled as a child and enjoyed it, you might find it difficult to fathom why you must not tickle your child.
 However, every child is different.
-While you might have enjoyed the experience, another child might not.
+While you might have enjoyed a tickle monster game or a tickle fight experience, another child might not.
 You should always ask your child for consent and let them set boundaries before tickling them.